Now, Voyager: Plot

 Away from her mother's control, Charlotte blossoms, and at Lisa's urging, the now-slim, transformed woman with a chic borrowed wardrobe—encouraged by Jaquith—goes on a cruise arranged by Lisa instead of going home immediately.
 Initially, Charlotte is too shy to mix with the other passengers on the ship.
 On an excursion, Charlotte is asked to share a carriage ride with Jeremiah Duvaux Durrance, a married man traveling on business, who asks Charlotte to help select presents for his female relatives.
 She obliges, and they become friendly, with Jerry discussing his young daughter Tina's shyness.
 Charlotte shows him a picture of her family, with herself appearing as “the fat lady with the heavy brows and all the hair” before her transformation.
 Jerry is sympathetic to her fledgling and frail confidence, expressing his admiration for her.
 Jerry runs into his friends, Deb and Frank McIntyre, and introduces Charlotte to them.
 From them, Charlotte learns how Jerry's devotion to his young daughter Tina keeps him from divorcing his wife, a manipulative, jealous woman who does not love Tina and hinders Jerry's chosen career of architecture.

 On an excursion from the ship in Rio de Janeiro, Charlotte and Jerry are stranded on Sugarloaf Mountain when their car crashes.
-Spending the night together while their driver goes for help, Jerry and Charlotte cuddle together for warmth.
+Spending the night together while their driver goes for help, Jerry and Charlotte cuddle for warmth.
 They miss the ship and spend five days together before Charlotte flies to Buenos Aires to rejoin the cruise.
 Although they have fallen in love, they decide it would be best not to see each other again.